IO-Aerospace-software-engineering/Astrodynamics/README.md

 Download the latest Linux or Windows release :
 [Releases](https://github.com/IO-Aerospace-software-engineering/SDK/releases)

-At this stage we assume that you have mastered your development environment but if you need some advises we can suggest you these approches :
+At this stage we assume that you have mastered your development environment but if you need some advises for yours developments we suggest you this approach :
 - [Cross plateform development](https://code.visualstudio.com/docs/cpp/cmake-linux)
 - [Linux development](https://code.visualstudio.com/docs/cpp/config-linux)
 - [Windows development](https://code.visualstudio.com/docs/cpp/config-mingw)

-In this quick start we suggest you to use [cross plateform approach](https://code.visualstudio.com/docs/cpp/cmake-linux) with CMake.
+In this quick start you have 2 options to install the SDK, one from binaries another from cmake.

-## Install from binaries
+## Option 1 - Install from binaries
 ### On Linux

 1. Create your C/C++ project folder, in this example we assume your output path will be called "build" but you can use the name of your choice.

 2. Extract **Includes** folder from archive IO-Toolkit-Linux-vx.x.xx-x to folder /usr/local/include/IO/.
-3. Copy **libIO.SDK.so<span>** to /usr/local/lib/
+3. Copy **libIO.SDK.so** to /usr/local/lib/

-4. Extract **Data** folder from archive IO-Toolkit-Linux-vx.x.xx-x to your executable build folder.
+4. Extract **Data** folder from archive IO-Toolkit-Linux-vx.x.xx-x to your build folder.
 5. You should have :
     ```
     YourProject